2 May 2025

 4 Pl.
 Marc Elder, 44000 Nantes.
 Courtyard and ramparts are open daily 8.30am-7pm (8.30am-8 pm July-August) and free.
 Château interiors, museum and exhibitions are open Tues-Sun 10am-6pm (daily July-August).

-Good to know: Nantes Cathedral (Cathédrale Saint-Pierre-et-Saint-Paul de Nantes) is closed for renovations until early 2025, but you can still revel in views of its Gothic spendour and soaring spires from La Psalette, a tranquil and little-known park that’s right next door.
+Good to know: Nantes Cathedral (Cathédrale Saint-Pierre-et-Saint-Paul de Nantes) is closed for renovations until autumn 2025, but you can still revel in views of its Gothic spendour and soaring spires from La Psalette, a tranquil and little-known park that’s right next door.

 You don’t need to be an art connoisseur to appreciate the diverse beauty of the collection at the Musée d’arts de Nantes.
 With over 900 works spanning the 13th to the 21st centuries, virtually every big-name French, Italian, Dutch and Flemish artist is represented, from Baroque masters like Georges de la Tour to late-Renaissance greats such as Tintoretto or 20th-century Russian abstract pioneer Kandinsky.
 There’s plenty to see, so expect to spend a few hours here before wandering back to your well-appointed serviced apartment just around the corner.